hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

                        add.cell.id = c("ctrl", "stim"))
 ```

 Because the same cell IDs can be used for different samples, we add a sample-specific prefix to each of our cell IDs using the `add.cell.id` argument.

-Let's take a look at the metadata:
+## Generating quality metrics

+Notice that Seurat automatically creates some metadata for each of the cells:

 ```r
 # Explore merged metadata